GitauHarrison/notes/databases/project_configure_postgres_in_flask.md

 ### Step 8: Create User Model

 If you have noticed, both the `login()` and `register()` view functions use the class `User` from `app.models` to update the database file.
 However, at this point, this `User` schema does not exist.
 So we need to create it.
-A schema is used to define how a database table will look like, and what information goes where.
+A schema is used to define how a database table will look, and what information goes where.

 ```python
 # app/models.py